 And while unfaithfulness and adultery can play a role in the outcome of your divorce, this role is often exaggerated.
 The truth is that even if one of the spouses cheated, he or she can still expect the property to be divided fairly and equitably.

-“Equitably does not mean equally or a 50/50 split,” explains our Salt Lake City property division attorney at the Emy A Cordano, Attorney At Law.
+“Equitably does not mean equal or a 50/50 split,” explains our Salt Lake City property division attorney at the Emy A Cordano, Attorney At Law.

 This is the question we have recently received from one of our clients, “Can a wife expect a property to be split equally if she cheated on her husband?”